-There are so many fun tweaks you can make to a basic slime recipe, like my kid’s favorite, fluffy slime!
-Since this slime does contain borax, if you have a sensitivity to it, you may want to try our baking soda slime instead.
+There are so many fun tweaks you can make to a basic slime recipe, like my kid’s favorite, our best fluffy slime!
+Since this slime does contain borax, if you have a sensitivity to it, you may want to try how to make slime with baking soda instead.

-Winter slime is not the easiest slime to make.
-Liquid laundry starch slime made with clear glue is the easiest slime recipe.
+Winter slime is not the easiest slime to make. how to make slime with liquid starch is the easiest slime recipe.

 When you use white glue, there is a tendency for the slime to get a bit stringy.